Invoca/developer-docs/source/api_documentation/call_ingestion_api/index.rst

 The Call Ingestion API supports `WAV <https://en.wikipedia.org/wiki/WAV>`_  and `MP3 <https://en.wikipedia.org/wiki/MP3>`_ file formats.
 However, the Invoca Audio Processing system will upsample or downsample accordingly into our default call recording format.

 All call recordings are required to be in dual-channel or stereo format.
 The call recording of an inbound call on the Invoca platform has the caller channel on channel 0 and the agent audio on channel 1.
-For all calls submitted via the Call Ingsetion API, we will normalize the channels to match a the Invoca call record channel layout.
+For all calls submitted via the Call Ingestion API, we will normalize the channels to match the Invoca call record channel layout.

 The **call_direction** field will determine how the recording is normalized: